 - Visitors need to satisfy the Immigration Officer of a specific address or reservation at a hotel

 Traveling with kids?
 They love Belize!
-Children need a valid passport and the documents above; and if travelling with only one parent or guardian, a notarized letter of consent must be provided by the other parent.
+Children need a valid passport and the documents above; and if traveling with only one parent or guardian, a notarized letter of consent must be provided by the other parent.

 Getting to and around Ambergris Caye